Retreat Chef and Assistant Retreat Chef

 - keeping detailed budgets and managing spending wisely

-In 2020, this job begins May 13 with a two-day staff orientation and ends October 11th.
+This job begins in mid-May with a staff orientation.
 The work schedule is arranged around the retreat calendar, which means that intense work periods are followed by blocks of days off.
-The calendar will be added to, and numbers are likely to change.
-Nearly all programs begin with dinner the first day and end before lunch the last day.
+The calendar is usually set by April, although it can always change.
+It’s necessary to be flexible in this role.